PTSD,Trauma

 How can I find out more?

-You can find out more information about taking part in this study by downloading the key documents at the top of this page.
-You can also the Complex Trauma and Resilience Research Unit's (C-TRU) website here
+You can find out more information about this study by visiting the Complex Trauma and Resilience Research Unit's (C-TRU) website here

 Email the research team